Vasakronan in 60 seconds

 Our amibtion is to be Sweden’s leading property company

-- We own, manage and develop centrally located office and retail properties in Stockholm, Gothenburg, Malmö and Uppsala.
+- We own, manage and develop 2.4 million square metres across 166 office and retail properties in prime locations and areas in Sweden’s four largest growth regions – Stockholm, Uppsala, Gothenburg and Malmö.
 The majority of the portfolio is located in Stockholm.

 - The number of employees is approximately 300.